 Completely natural beeswax has a melting point of around 149 degrees Fahrenheit.
 That is higher than the other candles.
 It also has a density of 0958, which means that it is simply dripless.

-Why do My Beeswax Candles Drip?
+Why Do My Beeswax Candles Drip?

 Even though these candles are naturally dripless, several factors can make them drip.
 For instance, the flow of air – even from an overhead fan – would cause the flame to bend and dance around.
 In that instance, the wax will drip down the candle.